kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 It then branches on whether the parent delegates `PodGroup` management, detected via the `scheduling.k8s.io/podgroup-template` annotation on the Job:
    - **Annotation present (PodGroup delegated):** the parent owns the `Workload` but expects the Job to manage its own runtime `PodGroup`.
-Proceed to step 5, creating the `PodGroup` mapped to the parent's named `PodGroupTemplate` (annotation value) and attaching it to the parent instance named by `scheduling.k8s.io/parent-composite-podgroup`.
+Proceed to step 5, creating the `PodGroup` linked to the parent-owned `Workload` via the parent's named `PodGroupTemplate` (the annotation value) and when the annotation is also present, additionally link it to that parent `CompositePodGroup` instance.
 The `PodGroup` gets a controller `ownerReference` to the Job.
    - **Annotation absent (both delegated):** the parent owns both the `Workload` and the `PodGroup`.
      The Job controller skips creation entirely, discovers any existing objects, and uses them when creating pods.